-SECTION 1 SECTION 1.0 - TITLE AND COMPONENTS OF THE PLAN
+SECTION 1 - TITLE AND COMPONENTS OF THE PLAN

-- 4.011.1 The following text and scheduleschedules shall constitute the McDougall Official Plan. - 4.021.2 The Municipality of McDougall is part of the Parry Sound Area Planning Area consisting of Carling, McDougall, Parry Sound, McKellar, Whitestone and a small portion of the geographic township Township of Shawanaga.
+- 1.1 The following text and schedules shall constitute the McDougall Official Plan. - 1.2 The Municipality of McDougall is part of the Parry Sound Area Planning Area consisting of Carling, McDougall, McKellar, Whitestone and a small portion of the geographic Township of Shawanaga.